 - We will keep information for the period of time that is necessary to fulfil the original purpose for which we collected the information, up to a maximum of 7 years after the end of our relationship with you unless applicable law requires retention for a longer period of time.

 - Telephone records.
 We will keep these for a maximum of 3 years from the time the recording was made.

-- Your DPD App Profile Data.
-We will retain this data to preserve your shipping profile as a consumer to aid further deliveries.
-Your data will be held indefinitely but can be removed through the Your DPD App by opting to delete your profile at any time from the 'Settings' menu or by contacting DPD Local customer services.
+- Your DPD App Profile Personal Information.
+We will retain this personal information to preserve your shipping profile as a consignee to aid further deliveries.
+Your personal information will be held indefinitely but can be removed through the Your DPD App by opting to delete your profile at any time from the 'Settings' menu or by contacting DPDgroup UK customer services.